ElenaScholz/gwp-validation/README.md

 # DLR-GWPIntercomparison
+# Get started
+1. Go to github and fork this repository.
+2. Clone your fork to a directory of your choice:: `git clone <the github url to your fork>´

+This project is setup as a Python Package.
+Therefore the scripts can be run with commands like this:

+`uv python run ... `

-# Environment setup
+## Environment setup
-For this projects two virtual environments are used: One managed via uv and the other one via pixi.
+This project uses two virtual environments: one managed via uv and one via pixi.

-You will use the uv environment vor nearly all scripts.
-There is one Script that processes Data of the NASA Flood Product that uses the pixi environment as it contains gdal.
-It is indicated in the script
+uv environment: Used for nearly all scripts.

+pixi environment: Used only for the script that processes NASA Flood Product data, as it contains gdal.

-## uv
+### uv Environment
+1. If you don't have uv installed yet, follow the official guide: [uv installation guide](https://docs.astral.sh/uv/getting-started/installation/).

+2. To set up the environment, run: `uv sync` in your terminal.

-## pixi
+### pixi

-# Prerequesites
-1. Download ARLIE Dataset for the whole time series (script 00_arlie_download_hda_files.py)
-2. Download Hydrolakes datset
-3. Extract Arlie zip files - script 00_extract_arlie_zipfiles.py
-4. Download the GWP Raster datasets: use the script 00_Download_GWP_raster.py
-5. Convert Nasa Flood Product files from HDF to GeoTIFFS (windows Power Shell:
-pixi run python .\scripts\NasaFloodProduct\00_NasaFlood_extract_HDF.py --config .\configs\nasaflood.json)
+1. If you don't habe pixi installed yet, follow the official guide: [pixi installation guide](https://pixi.sh/dev/installation/)

+2. To set up the envirnment, run `pixi sync` in your terminal.
 # Repository Structure
 Each Processing step was assigend to a number: